04 Jun The Gift of Gratitude

 Let’s just say it’s been a long three months and this is hard to write.
 Everything in life is relative.
 My children are healthy.
 I don’t have cancer.
 I’m not going through chemotherapy or radiation like breast cancer patients who have their own stories like the one I’m about to share.
 I can’t fathom how they’ve managed except to say they’re warriors.
 As for me, aside from my mother’s death when I was 16 and a failed marriage, this is the worst thing that’s ever happened to me.

 Before three major surgeries in three months (and one more to go) my lifetime risk of breast cancer was one in three.
 My mother lost her life to it and my paternal aunt was diagnosed in her 50s followed by her daughter.
 I began mammograms in my early 20s with a benign biopsy in my late 30s.
 My OBGYN ordered genetic testing and referred me to a genetic counselor and an oncologist who recommended Tomaxafin.
 I started annual MRIs but not Tomaxafin.
 When I turned 40, a friend suggested a world-class practice who specializes in breast reconstruction using patients’ own tissue.
 My plastic surgeon there determined that expanders later replaced with implants were my better option.
 A helpful analogy is basically a general surgeon removes the pillow (the part that can develop cancer) but leaves the pillowcase (everything visible on the outside remains) and then a plastic surgeon reconstructs the pillow with a method of choice.
 The standard infection rate is one in four with expanders.
 I was dismissive.
 I’m so healthy and several people I knew had successfully gone the expander route.
 I grappled with the decision for three years as I felt breast cancer chasing me.
 Finally, on Valentine’s Day, I underwent elective surgery at the age of 43, the same age that my mother died.
-Life then was, and now will never be, the same.
+Life will never be the same.

 Ten days after surgery I woke up with fever and ended up having a second surgery to remove an infected expander.
 I spent days taking high doses of antibiotics refusing to believe it could not be salvaged.
 On Friday evening the day school let out for spring break I called my doctor with new symptoms and reported to the hospital immediately.
 Suffice it to say, I wasn’t prepared as I lay in my hospital bed coming out of an anesthesia fog in the dark of that night for the tidal wave of emotions that came crashing down on my heart.
 If you know me, I’m always prepared.
 I’m organized.
 Braced for all possible outcomes is how I’ve survived and thrived as a motherless daughter.
 It’s how I deal with any obstacle—I take control of it before it takes control of me.
 I’m ready.
 I win.
 But as I lay there in that bed, missing a breast, I found myself drowning in a personal nightmare that I wasn’t prepared for.